discretize/discretize-guides/fractals/uncategorized/index.md

 <Grid>
 <GridItem sm="7">
-If noone did a portal to above, stack <Effect name="stealth"/> before the Harpies and jump to the top.
+If no one did a portal to above, stack <Effect name="stealth"/> before the Harpies and jump to the top.
 As soon as someone reaches the top level, you can safely use `/gg` and resurrect at the checkpoint there.
 Use reflects against the *Lightning Bolts* from the Raving Asura (or let others soak them) and kill the four golems to finish the fractal.

 <Tabs>
 <Tab specialization="Revenant">